Byron Allen sits down with CBS 'Sunday Morning' to talk setting the example for future business leaders

 “There are kids out there who look like me that, when they see that … it’s going to change their perspective of themselves,” Allen said in an interview clip.

-It’s been about four years since Allen purchased The Weather Channel and made history in the process by becoming the first Black American to own a 24-hour mainstream cable news network.
+It’s been nearly four years since Allen purchased The Weather Channel and made history in the process by becoming the first Black American to own a 24-hour mainstream cable news network.

 Earlier this month, he announced plans to bid for the Denver Broncos, which, if successful, would make him the first Black majority owner of an NFL franchise.